kashifsoofi/kinesis-with-localstack-and-dotnetcore/README.md

-# kinesis-with-localstack-and-dotnetcore
+# AWS
-Amazon Kinesis with LocalStack and .NET Core
+Collection of .NET Core samples using AWS